Impact Story

 Challenge

-That’s a big problem for a company that relies on R&D to discover and develop new products, while also facing the impending loss of exclusivity of some of its best-selling drugs.
+In 2021, amid a tough operating environment, Bayer faced a clear problem: its organizational culture.
+It had an internally focused, risk-averse mindset, and a rigid top-down structure, which stifled decision-making and innovation.
+This was a big problem for a company that relies on R&D to discover and develop new products, while also facing the impending loss of exclusivity of some of its best-selling drugs.

-But the challenges didn’t stop there.
+The challenges didn’t stop there.
 The weedkiller-to-aspirin conglomerate struggled with poor performance management: in 2020, only half of its employees had a development dialogue, and just one in four set any development goals.
 On top of that, 40% of Bayer’s leaders reported difficulties in evaluating staff performance.

 By the end of 2022, most of Bayer’s top leaders had completed a program focused on developing psychological safety and using coaching as a real-time approach to performance management.
 But for this cultural transformation to succeed in the long term, Bayer understood that it had to involve everyone, at every level.
 In a nutshell: it needed a scalable solution.